andresaraujo/website/flutter-for-android.md

 **How do I handle other gestures on widgets?**

-Using the GuestureDetector we can listen to a wide range of Gestures such as
+Using the GestureDetector we can listen to a wide range of Gestures such as

 - Tap